kodecocodes/i10t/user-notifications/user-notifications.markdown

 The core of the new framework is `UNUserNotificationCenter`, which is accessed via a singleton.
 It manages user authorization, defines notifications and associated actions, schedules local notifications, and provides a management interface for existing notifications.

-Start by setting up the user authorization for notifications.
+The first step in using `UNUserNotificationCenter` is to ask the user to authorize your app to use notifications.
 Open **NotificationTableViewController.swift** and add the following to `viewDidLoad()`, just below the call to `super`:

 ```swift
 UNUserNotificationCenter.current()